mgks/docmd/docs/content/no-style-pages.md

 To create a no-style page, add `noStyle: true` to your page's frontmatter.
 This tells docmd to use a special template that only includes the components you explicitly request.

-By default, a no-style page will render just your content with minimal HTML structure.
-You can then selectively enable specific components via the `components` object in frontmatter.
+By default, a no-style page will render just your content with minimal HTML structure. **All components are disabled by default** and must be explicitly enabled via the `components` object in frontmatter.

+> **Note:** This behavior changed in v0.2.0.
+Previously, some components were enabled by default and had to be disabled.
+Now all components are opt-in only.

 ## HTML Support